EJAGHAM MUSICAL INSTRUMENTSÂ

 The ropes are tensioned by the use wooden wedges around the barrel.
 Stretching the ropes further stretch the skin to produce the desired sound when struck.
 The skin of animals mostly used for drumheads include: Nyep – Crocodile, Nsu – Red Deer, Otunghinjock – Elephants Ears, Nkem – Python skin, Ngungu – Antelope etc.

-Morua is a Rattle type instrument used when performing chants, ballads etc. They are usually carved out of wood and could be decorated as desired.
+Morua: Morua is a Rattle type instrument used when performing chants, ballards etc. They are usually carved out of wood and could be decorated as desired.

-Agud is a secondary Shaker type instrument.
+Agud: Agud is a secondary Shaker type instrument.
 They are worn on the ankles as shown and are activated by the performer.
 They are made from drawn bronze wire.
-It is worn by the performer until the grand finale performance.
+It is worn by the performer until the performance grand finale.